Do you sometimes find yourself putting marketing at the bottom of your to do list?

 Mini Marketing Move #5

-Write a personal thank you note to anyone who has met with you to listen to your presentation, has sent you a referral, signed up to do business with you, or has done anything else worthy of note.
+Write a personal thank you note to anyone who meets with you for a consultation, has sent you a referral, signed up to do business with you, or has done anything else worthy of note.

 Since so few people actually write notes that require an envelope and a stamp, you will definitely set yourself apart from the crowd in a powerful way.
 I like to buy decorative stamps and hand address the envelope.
 This tactic alone creates a strong personal connection with a current or potential client.